 On June 18, 2024, the SCJ completed its voting on CSN's motion for clarification and reversed, by majority vote, its March 7, 2023 decision, and resolved that Confab and the three subsidiaries of Ternium should pay CSN an indemnification in connection with the acquisition by the T/T Group of a participation in Usiminas in January 2012, with CSN being allowed to retain ownership of the Usiminas ordinary shares it currently owns.
-Depending on how the indemnification is calculated by other courts, and assuming monetary adjustment and interest through June 30, 2024, the potential aggregate indemnification payable by Confab could reach up to BRL948.4 million (approximately \$170.6 million at the BRL/\$ rate as of such date).
+Depending on how the indemnification is calculated by other courts (including as to the calculation of monetary adjustment and interest), as determined pursuant to the prevailing vote at the SCJ, and interest through September 30, 2024, the potential aggregate indemnification payable by Confab could reach up to BRL966.2 million (approximately \$177.3 million at the BRL/\$ rate as of such date).
+On August 1, 2024, Confab and the other T/T Group entities filed a motion for clarification against the SCJ decision and, subsequently, CSN filed its reply.
+The T/T Group's motion is still pending, and there is no specific deadline for the SCJ to rule on these filings.

 The Company continues to believe that all of CSN's claims and allegations are groundless and without merit, as confirmed by several opinions of Brazilian legal counsel, two decisions issued by the Brazilian securities regulator in February 2012 and December 2016, the first and second instance court decisions and the March 7, 2023 SCJ decision referred to above.
 The Company also believes that the June 18, 2024 SCJ decision on CSN's motion for clarification is contrary to applicable substantive and procedural law and Confab will file all available motions and appeals against the SCJ decision.
 Notwithstanding the foregoing, in light of the recent SCJ decision, the Company cannot predict the ultimate resolution on the matter.